openstack/nova-specs/specs/train/approved/cross-cell-resize.rst

 While the instance is resized and contains records in both cells, the API will have to take care to filter out duplicate instance and migration records while listing those across cells (using the ``hidden`` field).

+As noted :ref:`above <api-cast>`, if cross-cell resize is allowed the API service will asynchronously cast to the conductor service rather than RPC call and block the HTTP response until a target host is chosen.
+Regardless of this the ``resize`` and ``migrate`` server action API response status code is always a 202.

 Security impact
 ---------------